Yuhsuant1994/DataScienceTechInstitute/Hadoop/Lab 1.md

 or command from edge `wget Pride_and_Prejudict.txt http://www.gutenberg.org/files/1342/1342-0.txt` or `curl -0 Pride_and_Prejudict.txt http://www.gutenberg.org/files/1342/1342-0.txt`

+check if the file is downloaded `ls -lah`

 * 2.2 Put the file from the edge to directory and rename it:

 `hdfs dfs -put  Pride_and_Prejudict.txt   raw/`